compcalc/compcalc.github.io/index.md

 ## Reading Materials

-A few recent papers on differential, integral and logical calculi, following the general theme of topics which we may discuss.
-Please feel free to suggest a related paper to present!
+A few recent papers on differential, integral and logical calculi are listed for illustrative purposes below, following the general theme of topics we plan to discuss.
+Other suggested reading materials are also welcome!

 ### Differential